dbro/csvquote/README.md

 contain commas and newlines inside quoted data fields.

-Without this program, embedded special characters would be incorrectly interpretated as separators when they are inside quoted data fields.
+Without this program, embedded special characters would be incorrectly interpreted as separators when they are inside quoted data fields.

 By using csvquote, you temporarily replace the special characters inside quoted fields with harmless nonprinting characters that can be processed as data by